Archived-Repositorie/MosaicCore/README.md

 # MosaicCore Documentation
 ## What is MosaicCore?
-MosaicCore is loader/library made as core for MosaicMC to have base to implement features.
-It can be seen as plugin loader or very extended library for fabric.
+MosaicCore is a loader/library designed as the core for MosaicMC, providing a foundation for implementing features.
+It can be seen as a plugin loader or an extended library for Fabric.
 ## Usage
-1. Add modrinth repository to build.gradle
+1. Add the Modrinth repository to your `build.gradle` file:
 ```groovy
 repositories {
     // ...